27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• A bachelor’s degree in business is an extremely versatile qualification that can be utilised in many ways.
-If your CV includes an excellent grade point average, it will ensure the reader notices that a degree has been completed.
+• A bachelor’s degree in business is an extremely versatile tool that can be leveraged in many ways.
+If your resume includes an excellent GPA, it will ensure the reader’s eye will see a 4-year degree has been completed.

 AEM Business Analyst CV